site2site/shareveillance/presentation.md

 ---
 ##Shareveillance

-###Shareveillance addresses the representation of Studio-X in the digital realm, exploring the potential for dynamic interplay between analog and digital space, curation and automation.
+###Shareveillance addresses the representation of Studio-X on the web, exploring the potential for a dynamic interplay between analog and digital space, curation and automation.

 * ![Site to Web diagram](https://raw.github.com/site2site/shareveillance/master/images/S2S_Site-to-Web-Diagram.png)